Florida residency

 If you are financially independent and over the age of 24, these documents are sufficient.
 If you are under 24, your parents must provide similar proof of residency.

-You can lose your Florida residency status if you ever do not live in the state within the previous 12 months.
+You can lose your Florida tuition residency status if you have not lived in the state within the previous 12 months.

 Florida Declaration of Domicile